Everything Photoshop Subscribe

 Before we begin, let's take a look at the image we're creating.
 Click the screenshot below to view the full-size image.

-The full 55mb, 50-layer-photoshop file is as always available via our PSDTUTS Plus membership.
+The full 55mb, 50-layer-photoshop file is as always available via our Psdtuts+ Plus membership.

-Step 2 &mdash The Rule of Thirds
+Step 2 - The Rule of Thirds

 Before we get to the drawing, first a word on composition.
 Most of the image is going to be empty space with one main focal point — the planets exploding.
 Therefore, where we place that focal point is going to be important.
 I've followed what's known as the Rule of Thirds.